mindmotivate/multicloudclass/Azure_VPC_Tutorial.md

   **Availability Options:** Multiple Availability Zones provide an increased level of control & stability over your data.<br>
 <img src="https://github.com/mindmotivate/multicloudclass/assets/130941970/2e744396-168f-4693-a3f3-1c1dcf5951bb" width="75%" height="75%">
 <br>
   **Availability Zone:** These are physically separate zones, that lie within an Azure region.
-They repsrecent the phyiscal locations of the AZ data centers.
-By having your data stored in multiple locations (ie:redundancy) you n drastically improve avaibility.
+They represent the physical locations of the AZ data centers.
+By having your data stored in multiple locations (ie: redundancy) you drastically improve the avaibility of your resources.
 There are typically three Availability Zones per supported Azure region.<br>
 <br>
 <img src="https://github.com/mindmotivate/multicloudclass/assets/130941970/56832148-bd83-4ef0-81a5-f8a9efad06d6" width="75%" height="75%">
 <br>
-  ***Notice that after you select your specificied number of regions, You will see the coresponding number of VM names displayed in the "Virtual Machine Name" box: VMdemo-1, VMdemo-2, VMdemo-3***<br>
+  ***Notice that after you select your specificied number of regions, you will see the coresponding number of VM names displayed in the "Virtual Machine Name" box: VMdemo-1, VMdemo-2, VMdemo-3***<br>
 <br>
 <img src="https://github.com/mindmotivate/multicloudclass/assets/130941970/56832148-bd83-4ef0-81a5-f8a9efad06d6" width="75%" height="75%">
 <br>